Azure-Samples/jfkfileshooverbot/README.md

 The Bot Framework JavaScript library is delivered by a CDN.
 Simply change the version number in the `<script>` tag's URL to the one you want, or `latest` to use the latest version.
 (You can also use `master` to try the latest pre-release version.)

 The Speech Service JavaScript library is provided as part of this project and served from the same Azure Web site that hosts the bot.
 [Download the latest version](https://aka.ms/csspeech/jsbrowserpackage) and copy `microsoft.cognitiveservices.speech.sdk.bundle-min.js` from the zip file into the Visual Studio project's `wwwroot` folder.

+Using newer libraries may require changes to the C# or JavaScript code.